abousselmi/docker-free5gc/free5gc-nfs/README.md

-## Free5GC NFS
+## Free5GC NFs

-This is a generic Dockerfile to build images for multiple functions of the control and user planes.
+This is a generic Dockerfile to build images for multiple functions of the control plane.

 CP functions are: